AbdulazizMabrouk/ConvertingImagesToWebP/README.md

 put Images inside src/images

 expected out put
-images with *.webP ext.  will be in dist
+images with *.webP ext.  will be in dist folder